Priyamjain1105/Python-Programming/Object oriented programming/Readme.md

 ## Class & Instances Attributes
 1. **Class Attribute:** the values which we do not want to change for many objects
-2. **Object Attribute:** the values which we want unique for every object
+2. **Object Attribute:** the values which we want unique for every object They both are similar to global variable, major differnece is class attribute is same for all objects and object attricbute is unique to every object
 ```
 class Student:
       college = "VIT Bhopal"            # Class Attribute